nasasutisna/capacitor-custom-google-maps/README.md

 capacitor custom plugin google maps
 - add function for create circle on the maps (support for web, android and ios)
+- support hide my location button if the my location is true

 ## Install